The 3 Biggest Things Banks Look at When Reviewing Small Business Loan Applications

 As part of this cash flow analysis, your bank will usually examine several different financial ratios, including the following:

 Debt service coverage ratio — This ratio will reveal how much cash flow is available to pay your company’s current expenses.
-Saucedo says banks usually want to see a debt service coverage ratio of at least 1.5.
+Banks usually want to see a debt service coverage ratio of at least 1.5.
 In other words, if your business has $100,000 in principal and interest (debt service), it should have $150,000 in earnings before interest, taxes, depreciation and amortization (EBITDA).
 The formula:

 EBITDA / Total debt service